CYB3Rhuman/cyb3rhuman.github.io/_posts/2015-01-04-nenuzhnix-linux-distro.md

 * dash will be the default shell instead of bash
 * connman will replace NetworkManager

-It would be good experience to build a non-GNU system with Linux kernel (no glibc, no gcc, no coreutils), but it is hardly possible now, so this is not the aim of Nenuzhnix.
-The aim of Nenuzhnix is to be a "yet another Linux distro" which is very small, understandable and simple, ideal for KISS philosophy lovers.
+The aim of Nenuzhnix is to be a "yet another Linux distro" which is very small, understandable and simple, ideal for KISS principle fans.